-COPD makes you very aware of your breath and your breathlessness.
-Yoga also allows you to focus on your breath, but in a much more positive fashion.
-The two general elements in yoga — breath and movement — can help you overcome your COPD discomfort in different ways:
+COPD makes you aware of your breath and breathlessness.
+Yoga allows you to focus on your breath, but in a much more positive fashion.
+The two general elements in yoga — breath and movement — can help you overcome your COPD discomfort in different ways.

 The way you use your breath during a yoga practice is just as important as the physical poses you do.
 In fact, they are often blended together, so your inhalations and exhalations correspond to particular movements, helping you calm and energize your muscles as needed.
 At other times, specific breathing techniques (known as pranayama) are used on their own, without moving through postures.

-How it helps: Learning to control your breath will not only release tension, it will also strengthen your respiratory muscles.
+Learning to control your breath will not only release tension, but it will also strengthen your respiratory muscles.
 Deep, slow breathing teaches you to fill and empty your lungs completely.

 Your first challenge is to find the right class for your abilities (and respiratory limitations).
 It’s best to choose a class designed for people with respiratory problems, so you don’t overextend yourself and wind up in a COPD exacerbation.

-Your yoga teacher should walk you through proper breathing techniques before the class, and help you to master the movements.
-If they’ve worked with COPD patients before, they will be able to craft a good class for you, including some of these particularly helpful types of postures.
+Your yoga teacher should walk you through proper breathing techniques before the class and help you to master the movements.
+If they have worked with COPD patients before, they will be able to craft a good class for you, including some of these particularly helpful types of postures.

-- Bends – Back bends and forward bends are a big part of many yoga practices.
-They help you strengthen your core, straighten your posture, and open up various joints and muscle groups.
-For COPD, standing back bends can really help to open up the chest muscles, but you must do them carefully with good guidance from your instructor to avoid strain.
+- Bends.
+Back bends and forward bends are a big part of many yoga practices.
+They help you strengthen your core, straighten your posture and open up various joints and muscle groups.
+For COPD, standing back bends can really help open your chest muscles, but you must do them carefully with good guidance from your instructor to avoid strain.
 Standing forward bends can help you with exhalation.

-- Abdominal breathing – Different breathing techniques are used in yoga, but deep belly breathing is a mainstay — and it’s perfect for those with COPD.
-By breathing as much air into your belly as you can, then forcing it out completely by contracting your stomach muscles, ribs, and diaphragm, you can train yourself to breathe more deeply.
+- Abdominal breathing.
+Different breathing techniques are used in yoga, but deep belly breathing is a mainstay, and it is perfect for those with COPD.
+By breathing as much air into your belly as you can, then forcing it out completely by contracting your stomach muscles, ribs and diaphragm, you can train yourself to breathe more deeply.